 And when reps need to put the customer on hold, they should ask first and do it nicely.
 Moreover, they should explain the reason why they have to place the customer on hold.

-For example, a representative can tell the customer, “May I place you on hold for a minute or two while I do a quick research on the issue?”
+For example, a representative can tell the customer, “May I place you on hold for a minute or two while I do some quick research on this issue?”

-Reps also need to tell the customer that they’ll get back to her in a minute.
+Reps also need to tell the customer that they’ll get back to him, or her in a minute.
 It goes without saying that that promise has to be kept.

 Remember, most customers tend to get frustrated when they get put on hold for more than two minutes.
-For calling customers, two minutes feel like forever.
+For a customer on the phone, two minutes feel like forever.

-In getting back to the customer, reps can either thank him for his patience or apologize for putting him on hold.
+When getting back to the customer, reps can either thank them for their patience, or apologize for placing them on hold.

 The latter is more appropriate if the caller was already put on hold more than once or was made to wait for more than a minute (that shouldn’t happen in the first place, but just in case).

-If the wait time is too long and the representative is not yet done with what she has to do, she needs to get back to the customer to let him/her know that she hasn’t forgotten about him/her.
+If the wait time is too long and the representative is not yet done with what they’re doing, they need to get back to the customer to let him/her know that she hasn’t forgotten about them.

 But what if a customer doesn’t want to be put on hold?
-The answer is simple: don’t put the customer on hold unless you need to transfer the call to the right department.
+The answer is simple: don’t put the customer on hold unless you need to transfer the call to a more appropriate department.

 - Interrupting the caller so that he can be put on hold.